Do Go On - 125 - The Legend of Bigfoot

 I'll put a clue in there.

-It's whole name is about how big this song is.
+Its whole name is about how big this size.

 Oh, thank God.